DoriaWW/Airbnb-Review_Score-Spain/README.md

 -->
 ## Repository overview
 In this repository there is a Make-file that has to run to make all the maps up to date.
 All the scripts in this repository will run automatically with the Make-file
 More information on the running of the make file can be found in the running instructions paragraph.

+The maps that can be found in this repository are:

+**Source**
+In the map source ("src") the code to prepare the date is stored.

 <!---
 Provide an overview of the directory structure and files.